Executive Rehab Treatment Centers for Drug and Alcohol Addiction

 If a person is battling a dual diagnosis — which is the combination of a mental disorder and a substance use disorder — medication and other specialized therapeutic approaches may be used to help manage the mental condition in order to facilitate the ongoing substance abuse treatment.
 In treatment they will have the opportunity to work through trauma, mental health issues, and underlying issues of substance use.

-Drawbacks of Executive Drug Treatment
+Drawbacks of Executive Treatment Programs

 While some executive programs do take payments from insurance programs, some executives may choose to pay for the programs in cash, so there is no paper trail related to the employer that they have accessed services for their condition.
 While this might be a smart idea, it can also become expensive.
 Executive programs provide therapies, food, and board, so the care they provide does come at a cost.
 Some people may find the bills somewhat difficult to pay.